 A main theme addressed by the Southern case studies is strengthening local governance.
 In Bolivia, the Bolivian Centre for Multidisciplinary Studies (CEBEM) worked with municipal officials to plan and implement indigenous governance and management systems, policies and practices in the Indigenous Municipality of Jesus do Machaca.
-In the Philippines, Bukidnon State University researchers partnered with local government units to enhance the capacity of local policymakers in environmental governance and enforcement.
+In the Philippines, Bukidnon State University researchers partnered with local governance and enforcement.
 Biodiversity and sustainable farming systems were important topics in training designed by this partnership.